epicure24/cat-and-dog-classifier/README.md

+#### ALERT - Notebook is little heavy and might not open on github, you can see it here https://www.kaggle.com/shweta2407/dog-cat-classification-using-transfer-learning

 # Cat and Dog Classifier

 A classifier that can distinguish between cats and dogs with an accuracy of 92 % using ResNet34 architecture.
 The code is written in python3 using PyTorch library.